raimohanska/sensor-server/README.md

 Server for collecting events from home automation sensors.

-Currently just proxies the data Keen.io, but maybe some day stores events to its own database and serves metrics and graphs.
+Supports sending data over to Keen.IO and storing it into a local InfluxDB database.

 ## Install